I can almost see the stars… (TRIGGER WARNINGS: rape, war, capital, human extinction)

 I still haven’t been able to forgive my rapist, though I’ve run circles inside myself trying.
 The emotional pain seems to be stuck in my body.
 It could have been released with the help of my friends, but they weren’t ready.

 Not long after he raped me, my rapist became general manager of the volunteer theatre group.
-I later learned that several other women were raped by him during his ascent.
+I later pieced together that other women were raped by him during his ascent.
 All of us left after being raped—it is insanity to be in the presence of your abuser, especially when you both know they could do it again anytime they want and no one would care or believe you.

 What has been mindboggling is the prevalence of this pattern as I have moved on to organizations and projects.
 So, so many community spaces are held by a league of abusers and their apologists.
 As I move through the communities in the Bay, I inevitably meet the victims who were pushed out of those communities.
 They are many.
 I am losing my trust for cis-men in power.
 Every time I meet a charismatic, forceful man in charge of something, I immediately wonder how many women aren’t in the room because of him.